Disclosure: This post may contain affiliate links.

 - Coconut (optional)

 - Roast the butternut squash: Boiling squash and roasting squash are the two main ways to cook butternut squash.
-In this case (and in many cases…), roasting the squash allows it to get golden brown on the outside and therefore more flavorful.
+In this case, roasting the squash allows it to get golden brown on the outside and therefore more flavorful.
 So, I recommend roasting the squash for this recipe (yes, you can taste the difference!).
 Once it’s roasted, wait until it cooks a bit then store it in the refrigerator or freezer until you’re ready to make the smoothie.

 - Use pitted dates: This may be common sense, but every once in awhile I find myself accidentally buying dates with the pit, and it’s a bit of a buzzkill.
 Medjool or Deglet Nour pitted dates are the way to go.